Elio6544/OpenGL/README.md

-# My laboratory work in OpenGL
+# My practical work in OpenGL.